-- It can't be set to work in portrait mode, only landscape, which seems odd on a device whose main purpose is to show what's coming up.
+- It can't be set to work in portrait mode, only landscape, which is odd on a device whose main purpose is to show what's coming up.

 - The maps are out of date - there's a series of junction changes in Central London that predate this device existing by several years, and are not represented on the latest maps.
 The device is best ignored when navigating around London (and presumably other large cities?) and I don't know what to recommend to people who don't know their way round there.

-- It's really slow: recalculation often takes so long that you've already muddled your way back onto the original route round whatever the blockage was before it's figured it out; it can take upwards of ten seconds to render the screen when scrolling around in the maps viewer; and converting from a GPX track to Garmin's internal idea of a route can take between 30 and 60 seconds for a 100mi route with four or five waypoints (during which the device can turn itself off because it thinks it's not being used unless you tap on the screen to keep it awake.
+- Converting from a GPX track to Garmin's internal idea of a route can take between 30 and 60 seconds for a 100mi route with four or five waypoints, during which the device can turn itself off because it thinks it's not being used unless you tap on the screen to keep it awake.

 (October 2018) I went round a bit of the TET and used the Garmin as my main navigation tool for it.
 The idea was to just follow the GPX downloaded from www.transeurotrail.org and follow it, occasionally routing off it to find things like petrol stations.